efene/efene.github.io/_sources/language-introduction.txt

     head 1, tail [2,3,4]

-We get the first valie in the Head1 variable and the rest of the list in the Tail1 variable, notice that we use a special operator **::** to express that we are not matching a list of two items like we would if we wrote [Head1, Tail1] but that we want to extract the head and tail of the list.
+We get the first value in the Head1 variable and the rest of the list in the Tail1 variable, notice that we use a special operator **::** to express that we are not matching a list of two items like we would if we wrote [Head1, Tail1] but that we want to extract the head and tail of the list.